 Interest in commodity-based ETFs has exploded and shows little sign of abating.
-In the commodity space, there are four basic ways to gain exposure:
+In the commodity space, there are 4 basic ways to gain exposure:

 - Physically backed funds

 Each of these varieties has advantages and drawbacks.
 As you contemplate which fund is right for your portfolio, you need to be particularly discerning about a fund's objective and how it pursues that goal.
 Does the ETF hold the physical commodity, or does it use futures contracts to replicate exposure?
 Does it hold equities of companies that are engaged in the production of a particular commodity?
 Your investment decision needs to be based on far more than just the name of the ETF.
 Just because a fund's name includes "oil," "natural gas," "gold," etc., you can't be sure how that fund accomplishes exposure to that particular commodity.
 In order to make the best choice to fit your portfolio, you must mine the options and see where and how you can pursue pay dirt.

 As the name implies, physical commodity ETFs actually own the underlying commodity.
 A visit to the website for SPDR Gold Trust (GLD) (see http://www.spdrgoldshares.com) makes the point visually.
 A colored photo on the site shows gold bars stacked on pallets.
 Investors who buy shares in this ETF are gaining an ownership stake in the fund’s stockpile of gold bullion, without having to deal with physical delivery or with logistics such as storing and insuring physical gold.
 Other ETFs backed by bullion include iShares Comex Gold Trust (IAU) and ETFS Physical Swiss Gold Shares (SGOL).

 One caveat for investors who want access to physical gold is the tax implication.
 Unlike other ETFs, gold-backed funds are taxed up to 25% as collectables.
 Therefore, these funds are better suited for long-term investors looking to diversify a broader portfolio.